maker-ATOM/Mapping-and-Navigation-with-TurtleBot3/README.md

 #### roslaunch amcl

-- The AMCL package requires a map against which localization is performed which is provided map_server node with in the map_server package.
+- The AMCL package requires a map against which localization is performed which is provided map_server node within the map_server package.
 - robot_state_publisher node from the package with the same name publishes robot transforms by reading the URDF description file of the robot.
 - Lastly the AMCL node is launched which performs the task of localization.
 Various parameters are set which are used to configure the node.